Botfly found in eye of NEWS10 ABC reporter’s dog

-EAST GREENBUSH (NEWS10) – Ticks are not the only critters we have to worry about crawling around on our animals, botflies are not good either!
+EAST GREENBUSH, N.Y.
+(NEWS10) – Ticks are not the only critters we have to worry about crawling around on our animals, botflies are not good either!

 Initially, the vet thought it was an infection and put her on antibiotics and gave us some “goopy” stuff for her eye.